dr-leo/PyHyphen/README.txt

 Change log
 ======================

+New in Version 2.0.9:

+* add support for Python 3.6

 New in Version 2.0.8:

 * fix python 3 install
 * fix install from source

 New in Version 2.0.7: